 This is one of the most common conversation points we encounter when walking properties with homeowners.
 When people are looking to update their landscape, they typically want a low maintenance landscape that requires minimal thought and effort on their behalf.
 Erroneous perceptions on hydrangea pruning can hamper people’s willingness to invest in this plant, but it doesn’t have to!
 In order to maximize your hydrangea blossoms, we first need to know what kind of hydrangea it is?
 This is where having a knowledgeable landscape service provider, like American Gardens comes in handy.
 There are four main players in the Chicago area hydrangea game:

 - Panicle Hydrangea (Hydrangea paniculata): These are my personal favorite.
-I try to describe them as upright hydrangeas with coneshaped flowers, that do no flop and are the epitome of a low maintenance shrub.
-In an ideal world you wait til spring when little buds of new growth can be seen on the stems.
+I try to describe them as upright hydrangeas with cone shaped flowers, that do not flop and are the epitome of a low maintenance shrub.
+In an ideal world, you wait til spring when little buds of new growth can be seen on the stems.
 Take your hand snips and prune just above this “node” or bud.
 That means a new flower producing stem will shoot out from that location.
 You can prune it in the fall as well and will truthfully not do any harm to the plant.
-Limelight, Strawberry Sundae, Bobo and Quickfire are some of the areas more common varieties.
+Limelight, Strawberry Sundae, Bobo and Quickfire are some of the area’s more common varieties.
 These are a black thumb’s dream hydrangea!

 Pruning hydrangea really is a simple process, as long as you remember what you planted.
 If you don’t know what it is, give us a call and we can walk the property together, talk through what you have and set you up with a maintenance program that will make your landscape truly a low to no maintenance property!